Xavopls/Comfy-Bot/README.md

 ## Documentation
 I invite you to read the bot documentation to ensure you understand how the bot is working if you are willing to use it.
-Please find the complete documentation on the [freqtrade offical site](https://www.freqtrade.io).
+Please find the complete documentation on the [freqtrade official site](https://www.freqtrade.io).

 ## Disclaimer